Member-only story

 That’s five years away.

 As crazy as it sounds, a future wherein you pit your skills against an AI is not far-fetched.
-A whole new mind, one that empowers…
+A whole new mindset, one that empowers creativity and empathic thinking, can be your lifeline in a future corporate world that’s constantly shifting and adapting to the demands of technology.

 --